-(a) Moneys in the Project Fund shall be applied and expended by the Trustee in accordance with the provisions of the Indenture and of the Loan Agreement.

-(b) The Trustee is authorized and, on the Closing Date, directed to transfer amounts on deposit in the Series 2007 Bonds Redemption Account to the Series 2007 Bonds Trustee to redeem the Series 2007 Bonds.
-On each Debt Service Payment Date during the Construction Period, the Trustee is authorized and directed to transfer from the Series 2017 Capitalized Interest Account to the Interest Account of the Bond Fund an amount necessary to pay interest on the Series 2017 Bonds on each Debt Service Payment Date.
-Except as otherwise provided in paragraph (a) immediately above or in the two preceding sentences of this paragraph (b), the Trustee is directed to issue its checks for each disbursement from the Project Account of the Project Fund upon being furnished with a written requisition therefor certified by an Authorized Representative of the University and substantially in the form of Exhibit B annexed to the Indenture to pay the Costs of the Project.
-The Trustee shall maintain adequate records pertaining to the Project Fund and all disbursements therefrom.

-(c) The completion of the Project and payment or provision for payment of all Costs of the Project shall be evidenced by the filing with the Trustee of the certificate required by the Loan Agreement.
-As soon as practicable and in any event not more than sixty (60) days after the date of the filing with the Trustee of the certificate referred to in the preceding sentence, any balance remaining in the Project Fund, except amounts the University shall have directed the Trustee, in writing, to retain for any Cost of the Project not then due and payable, and after the making of any transfer to the Rebate Fund that the University shall have directed the Trustee, in writing, to make as required by the Tax Compliance Agreement and the Indenture, shall without further authorization be transferred to the Bond Fund and thereafter applied to as provided in subsection (d) under the heading "Use of Moneys in Bond Fund" below.
+- (a) Moneys in the Project Fund shall be applied and expended by the Trustee in accordance with the provisions of the Indenture and of the Loan Agreement. - (b) The Trustee is authorized and, on the date of Closing, directed to transfer amounts on deposit in the Series 2003 Bonds Redemption Account to the Series 2003 Bonds Trustee to redeem the Series 2003 Bonds.
+On each Debt Service Payment Date during the construction period, the Trustee is authorized and directed to transfer from the Series 2013 Capitalized Interest Account to the Interest Account of the Bond Fund an amount necessary to pay interest on the Series 2013 Bonds on each Debt Service Payment Date.
+Except as otherwise provided in paragraph (a) immediately above or in the two preceding sentences of this paragraph (b), the Trustee is directed to issue its checks for each disbursement from the 2013 Project Account of the Project Fund upon being furnished with a written requisition therefor certified by an Authorized Representative of the University and substantially in the form of Exhibit B annexed to the Indenture to pay the Costs of the 2013 Project.
+The Trustee shall maintain adequate records pertaining to the Project Fund and all disbursements therefrom. - (c) The completion of the Series 2013 Project and payment or provision for payment of all Costs of the Series 2013 Project shall be evidenced by the filing with the Trustee of the certificate required by the Loan Agreement.
+As soon as practicable and in any event not more than sixty (60) days after the date of the filing with the Trustee of the certificate referred to in the preceding sentence, any balance remaining in the Project Fund, except amounts the University shall have directed the Trustee, in writing, to retain for any Cost of the Series 2013 Project not then due and payable, and after the making of any transfer to the Rebate Fund that the University shall have directed the Trustee, in writing, to make as required by the Tax Compliance Agreement and the Indenture, shall without further authorization be transferred to the Bond Fund and thereafter applied to pay the principal of the Series 2013 Bonds as they become due and payable.

-(d) Within sixty (60) days after transfer of the balance in the Project Fund to the Bond Fund, the Trustee shall file an accounting thereof with the Issuer and the University.

-(e) All earnings on amounts held in the Project Fund shall be retained in the respective account of the Project Fund until the Completion Date.
-Any transfers by the Trustee of amounts to the Rebate Fund (only at the direction of the University) shall be drawn by the Trustee from the Project Fund.

-(f) If an Event of Default under the Indenture shall have occurred and the outstanding principal amount of the Series 2017 Bonds shall have been declared due and payable, the entire balance remaining in the Project Fund, after making any transfer to the Rebate Fund directed to be made by the University pursuant to the Tax Compliance Agreement and the Indenture, shall be transferred to the Bond Fund.
+- (d) Within sixty (60) days after transfer of the balance in the Project Fund to the Bond Fund, the Trustee shall file an accounting thereof with the Issuer and the University. - (e) All earnings on amounts held in the Project Fund shall be retained in the respective account of the Project Fund until the Completion Date.
+Any transfers by the Trustee of amounts to the Rebate Fund (only at the direction of the University) shall be drawn by the Trustee from the Project Fund. - (f) If an Event of Default under the Indenture shall have occurred and the outstanding principal amount of the Series 2013 Bonds shall have been declared due and payable, the entire balance remaining in the Project Fund, after making any transfer to the Rebate Fund directed to be made by the University pursuant to the Tax Compliance Agreement and the Indenture, shall be transferred to the Bond Fund.
 (Section 4.04)